MilkaLichtblau/BA_Laura/README.md

 # BA_Laura

-<heading>Benchmarking for Fair Machine Learning Algorithms<heading>
+Benchmarking for Fair Machine Learning Algorithms

 This repository provides a framework with benchmarks for four fair ranking algorithms.